-PED 470 INTERNSHIP IN EXERCISE SCIENCE AND SPORTS PERFORMANCE 4 PED 480 INDEPENDENT STUDY 1-4 PED 490 SEMINAR IN PHYSICAL EDUCATION 1 PED 491 SEMINAR IN ATHLETIC EQUIPMENT MANAGEMENT (W) Capstone course in athletic equipment management whi focuses on review and integration of sport equipment knowledge.
-This course includes preparation for the Nati Certification Exam in Athletic Equipment Management.
-Students are required to become members of the Athleti Equipment Managers Association.
-This course is taken concurrently with PED 466. onal
+PED 470 INTERNSHIP IN EXERCISE SCIENCE AND SPORTS PERFORMANCE

+PED 480 1-4 INDEPENDENT STUDY

+PED 491 3 SEMINAR IN ATHLETIC EQUIPMENT MANAGEMENT (W)

+Capstone course in athletic equipment management which focuses on review and integration of sport equipment knowledge.
+This course includes preparation for the National Certification Exam in Athletic Equipment Management.
+Students are required to become members of the Athletic Equipment Managers Association.
+This course is taken concurrently with PED 466.

-PED 492 SEMINAR IN EXERCISE SCIENCE AND SPORTS PERFORMANCE
+PED 492 2 SEMINAR IN EXERCISE SCIENCE AND SPORTS PERFORMANCE